Home > Analyses > Technology > Fiserv, Inc.

 ProductDescription

-Acceptance SegmentPoint-of-sale merchant acquiring, digital commerce, mobile payments, security, Clover POS and platform solutions.
+Acceptance SegmentPoint-of-sale merchant acquiring, digital commerce services, mobile payments, and fraud protection.
+Includes Carat omnichannel and Clover POS platforms.

-Payments And Industry Products SegmentDebit, credit, prepaid card processing, card production, print services, bill payment, and digital payment software.
+Payments SegmentDebit, credit, prepaid card processing, card production, print services, and non-card digital payment software like bill pay and person-to-person transfers.

-Hardware, Print, And Card ProductionPhysical card manufacturing, printing, and related output solutions like postage.
+Hardware, Print, and Card ProductionPhysical card manufacturing, printing, and postage output solutions supporting payment services.

-Professional ServicesConsulting and implementation services supporting fintech and payment solutions.
+Professional ServicesConsulting and implementation services supporting clients’ technology and payment infrastructure.

-Software MaintenanceSupport and maintenance for proprietary financial software products.
+Software MaintenanceOngoing support and updates for Fiserv’s software products.

-License And Termination FeesFees related to software licensing and contract terminations.
+License and Termination FeesRevenue from software licensing agreements and contract terminations.

 Main Competitors